 The buses serve all major tourist attractions as well as the train station and airport, but tramway construction often disrupts the routes.
 You'll probably find it quicker to walk if you'll be exploring the city's center.
-Tickets can be purchased as you board the bus for €1.30 EUR (about $1.80 USD).
+Tickets can be purchased as you board the bus for 1.50 euros (around $2).

-The Tramway de Nice serves 21 stations between the northern and eastern suburbs and also passes through the city center.
-Tickets are an affordable €1.30 EUR and available at ticket machines in all tram stations.
+The Tramway de Nice serves 22 stations between the northern and eastern suburbs and also passes through the city center.
+Tickets are an affordable 1.50 euros (around $2) and available at ticket machines in all tram stations.

-|Car||If you insist on having your own set of wheels, rent a moped rather than a car since downtown traffic can be frustrating and parking is limited.
+We recommend not renting a car because downtown traffic can be frustrating and parking is limited.
 Rental agencies are located throughout the city, though U.S. citizens will have to obtain an International Driver's License prior to arriving in France to drive in the country.
 Applications are available online.

-A moped's smaller size solves the limited parking and traffic problems, but unfortunately there's also a high accident rate, so we recommend them for experienced drivers only.
-If you're feeling adventurous, you can rent a moped off the Promenade des Anglais from €15 to €25 EUR (about $20 to $35 USD) a day.
-There's no special license required, but there is a security deposit — at least €55 EUR, depending on the vehicle's model.|
+A moped's smaller size alleviates the limited parking and traffic problems, but unfortunately there's also a high accident rate, so we recommend them for experienced drivers only.
+If you're feeling adventurous, you can rent a moped off the Promenade des Anglais for 15 euros to 25 euros (about $20 to $30) a day.
+There's no special license required, but there is a security deposit of at least 55 euros (around $68), depending on the vehicle model.

-Unless you're planning to visit remote areas like Cimiez, Mont-Boron or Mont-Alban, you're better off navigating Nice on foot.
-The beach and most of the major tourist attractions are located within walking distance of one another in the city center.
+Unless you're planning to visit remote areas like Cimiez, Mont-Boron or Mont-Alban, your best option is to navigate Nice on foot.
+The beach and most of the major tourist attractions are located within walking distance of one another and the city center.

-The taxi drivers in Nice are a bit notorious for taking advantage of tourists.
+The taxi drivers in Nice are notorious for taking advantage of tourists.
 If you must take a taxi, negotiate the fare before getting inside and make sure the driver has his or her fare rates displayed (a requirement).